Modern Standard Arabic

 Payment:

 You will be invited to pay by bank transfer once the Course Tutor has confirmed your acceptance of your chosen course level.
-A non-refundable payment of £130 (or £117 if eligible for the discount) should be made by the due date of the invoice or by 6 October 2023 – whichever is sooner.
-The balance of £260 (or £234 if eligible for the discount) will be required by 31 December 2023 in order to continue and complete the course.
-If preferred, you may pay the Centre the full course payment in one go by the date due shown on the invoice or by 6 October 2023 – whichever date is sooner.
+A non-refundable payment of £140 (or £126 if eligible for the discount) should be made by 7 October 2024.
+The balance of £280 (or £252 if eligible for the discount) will be required by 16 December 2024 in order to continue and complete the course.
+If preferred, you may pay the Centre the full course payment in one go by 7 October.
 Please confirm which payment option you would prefer once you have received confirmation of acceptance on the course.

 Payments should generally be made by bank transfer.
 Alternatively, by prior arrangement, you may make payment by credit/debit card (Visa and MasterCard) or, if this is not possible, by cash or cheque at the Academic Office.
-Credit/Debit card payments cannot be made remotely at the present time so this option is not available for those enrolling on the online teaching version of level 1a.
+Credit/Debit card payments cannot be made remotely at the present time.

 Click here to view our Privacy Statement for Short Courses.